Endorsed by the Working Families Party and Women’s Equality Party

 The Southern Tier is a special place.
 I have raised two children, Nikko (25) and Samuel (21), here because of the strong values of this district and the hardworking community.

 I will fight tirelessly to grow our economy and bring jobs back to the district, while pushing for commonsense tax policies.
 I will protect the rights of constituents with disabilities and veterans, including ensuring access to affordable healthcare.
 I will champion the rights of every single person in NY 23, regardless of their political affiliation.
-I hope you will join me.
+I have a large and professional campaign staff on top of a strong volunteer network throughout the district, working to spread our campaign message.
+I hope you will join me, too.